Fasilides

-Fasilides (Ge'ez: ፋሲልደስ; Fāsīladas; 20 November 1603 – 18 October 1667), also known as Fasil, Basilide, or Basilides (as in the works of Edward Gibbon), was Emperor of Ethiopia from 1632 to his death on 18 October 1667, and a member of the Solomonic dynasty.
+Fasilides (Ge'ez: ፋሲለደስ; Fāsīladas; 20 November 1603 – 18 October 1667), also known as Fasil, Basilide, or Basilides (as in the works of Edward Gibbon), was Emperor of Ethiopia from 1632 to his death on 18 October 1667, and a member of the Solomonic dynasty.
 His throne name was Alam Sagad (Ge'ez: ዓለም ሰገድ).

+Renowned as the founder of Gondar, the capital of the Ethiopian Empire, Fasilides ushered in the Gondarine period.
+Notably, he confiscated and exiled the Jesuits, while also establishing security alliances with neighboring Islamic sultanates.
+Additionally, he played a crucial role in leading the campaign against the Agaw rebels.
+In 1666, following his son Dawit's rebellion, Fasilides had him imprisoned in Wehni.
+The emperor himself died a year later and was buried in a monastery on Daga Island in Lake Tana.

+History

-Of Amhara descent, he was the son of Emperor Susenyos I and Empress Seltan Mogasa (Ge'ez: ሥልጣን ሞገሳ) (throne name) or Wald Sa'ala (Ge'ez: ወልድ ሠዓለ) (name) of Wagda Katata and Merhabete.
-Emperor Fasilides was born at Magazaz in Bulga, Shewa.
+Being of Amhara descent, he was the son of Emperor Susenyos I and Empress Sahle Work (Ge'ez: ሣህለወርቅ) (throne name) ለ (name) of Wagda Katata and Merhabete.
+His mother Sahle Work's family were of Muslim origin.
+Emperor Fasilides was born at Magezez, Bulga in the Shewa region.
 His paternal grandfather's name was also Fasilides.
 He was builder of the Fasil palace.

-History

 Fasilides was proclaimed emperor in 1630 during a revolt led by Sarsa Krestos, but did not reach the throne until his father abdicated in 1632.
 Once he became emperor, Fasilides immediately restored the official status of the traditional Ethiopian Orthodox Church.
 He sent for a new abuna from the patriarch of Alexandria, restoring the ancient relationship that had been allowed to lapse.
 He confiscated the lands of the Jesuits at Dankaz and elsewhere in the empire and exiled them to Fremona.
 When he heard that the Portuguese bombarded Mombasa, Fasilides assumed that Afonso Mendes, the Roman Catholic prelate, was behind the act, and banished the remaining Jesuits from his lands.
 Mendes and most of his followers made their way back to Goa, being robbed or imprisoned several times on the way.
-In 1665, he ordered the "Books of the Franks"—the remaining religious writings of the Catholics—burnt.

-Fasilides is commonly credited with founding the city of Gondar in 1636, establishing it as Ethiopia's capital.
+In 1665, he ordered the "Books of the Franks"—the remaining religious writings of the Catholics—burnt.Fasilides is commonly credited with founding the city of Gondar in 1636, establishing it as Ethiopia's capital.
 Whether or not a community existed here before he made it his capital is unknown.
 Amongst the buildings he had constructed there are the beginnings of the complex later known as Fasil Ghebbi, as well as some of the earliest of Gondar's fabled 44 churches: Adababay Iyasus, Adababay Tekle Haymanot, Atatami Mikael, Gemjabet Mariyam, Fit Mikael, and Qeddus Abbo.
 He is also credited with building seven stone bridges in Ethiopia, notably the Sebara Dildiy bridge (11°13′3.64″N 37°52′36.41″E); as a result all old bridges in Ethiopia are often commonly believed to be his work.